Josh Naylor Preview, Player Props: Guardians vs. Twins

-On Tuesday, Josh Naylor (.395 slugging percentage in past 10 games, with no homers) and the Cleveland Guardians play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
-First pitch is at 6:10 PM ET.
+Josh Naylor -- with a slugging percentage of .368 in his past 10 games (including no homers) -- will be in action for the Cleveland Guardians against the Minnesota Twins, with Joe Ryan on the hill, on September 6 at 1:10 PM ET.

-He racked up two hits (going 2-for-3) in his most recent appearance against the Twins.
+In his most recent game he had a hitless showing (0-for-4) against the Twins.

 Josh Naylor Game Info & Props vs. the Twins